 In this article:

-If you have student loan debt, you may already be aware that federal student loan payments were temporarily suspended by the Coronavirus Aid, Relief and Economic Stimulus (CARES) Act.
-Under the new law, payments for federal student loans are suspended until September 30, 2020, during which time no interest will accrue on outstanding debt.
+If you have student loan debt, you may already be aware that federal student loan payments were suspended by the Coronavirus Aid, Relief and Economic Stimulus (CARES) Act.
+Under the new law and subsequent extensions, payments for federal student loans are suspended until September 30, 2021, during which time no interest will accrue on outstanding debt.

 With so many Americans saddled with student debt, this measure goes a long way to help borrowers who may be financially strapped as a result of COVID-19.
 But just because student debt payments aren't due, that doesn't necessarily mean you shouldn't continue making payments.

 Read on to see how the law impacts you and why paying your loans during this time—if you have the means—could save you money over time.